kaz9112/pred-default-payment-sam/README.md

+# predict default payment

-## predict default_payment_next_month, using cross validation for selecting the best classification model
+- predict default payment, using cross validation for selecting the best classification model.
+- risk assessment on customers